tylerwillis/super-tortoise/content/pages/about.md

 \--

-According to The New Yorker: "People like Willis, young and urban and professionally diffuse, tend to regard success in terms of autonomy—designing your life as you want—rather than Napoleonic domination."
+The New Yorker described me like this: "People like Willis, young and urban and professionally diffuse, tend to regard success in terms of autonomy—designing your life as you want—rather than Napoleonic domination."

+They weren't wrong, I do enjoy autonomy.